IU-MyMini/InteractiveCourseGrading/README.md

 ## Project Goal

-The primary goal of MyMini is to replace the cumbersome Google Sheets-based grade tracking system for the ITPD course with a lightweight, purpose-built Learning Management System (LMS).
-It aims to provide a clear, secure, and efficient way for students, TAs, and instructors to manage assignments, submissions, and grades—especially for courses that involve both individual and group work.
+The primary goal of our project is to replace the cumbersome Google Sheets-based grade tracking system for the ITPD course with a lightweight Learning Management System (LMS).
+It aims to provide a clear and efficient way for students, TAs, and instructors to manage assignments, submissions, and grades (considering grading for both individual and group work).

 ## Threshold of Success